Nov. 24 Update

 - Staff will clean workstations before and after use.

 MCDL strongly advises members of the public refrain from entering buildings if you or a member of your household has been ill or has a temperature.
-We strongly encourage the public to wear their own masks in compliance with ODH guidelines.
+Members of the public are required to wear masks per ODH guidelines and MCDL Board action.

 May 12 Update